George Couper: Biography

 From 15 February 1877 to 17 April 1882, he was Lieutenant Governor of the North-Western Provinces and Chief Commissioner of Oudh.

 Family

 In 1852, he married Caroline Penelope Every, sister of Sir Henry Every, 10th Baronet.
-He had three sons, who were all in the military, and a daughter.
+He had three sons, who were all in the military, and a daughter, who married Sir Frederick William Benson.
 Sir George died in Camberley, aged 84.
 His eldest son, Ramsay George Henry Couper, succeeded him in the baronetcy.